-Dr Argyro (Iro) Ioannou - CPsychol, HCPC, UKCP
+Dr Argyro Ioannou

 About me

-Over the last ten years I have worked in a wide variety of counselling settings, both in Athens and in London, including the public mental health sector, charities, private clinics, university and forensic settings.
+Over the last fifteen years I have worked in a wide variety of counselling settings, both in Athens and in London, including the public mental health sector, charities, private clinics, university and forensic settings.
 My dedication and commitment to my profession has inspired me to complete a Doctorate in Counselling Psychology and Psychotherapy, and to continue my personal and professional development by attending seminars in Mindfulness and Focusing, as well as specialised training for various mental health issues.

 The therapeutic process: